nemati768/Path/contents/path/temp.md

 ﻿# Temp thoughts

+Muhammad knew very little about the power, glory, hugeness, and energy in the skies.
+Then why the adverb *bi-aydin* is used in 51:47?

+---

 Compare human production scale (cell phones per year, smaller than that, batteries per year, or even smaller, the most smallest peiece) with natures production rate and scale (cells per year).
 Just multiply 50 billion cells per day for each person by 8 billion population of the Earth.

 Nature wins.